2023 Most Popular Linguistics & Literature Doctor's Degree Schools in Connecticut

 Most Popular Connecticut Schools for a Doctorate in Linguistics & Literature

-Our 2023 rankings named Yale University the most popular school in Connecticut for linguistics and comparative literature students working on their doctor’s degree.
-Located in the midsize city of New Haven, Yale is a private not-for-profit college with a fairly large student population.
+Our analysis found Yale University to be the most popular school for linguistics and comparative literature students who want to pursue a doctor’s degree in Connecticut.
+Located in the city of New Haven, Yale is a private not-for-profit school with a large student population.

 Women make up 33% of the comparative literature majors at the school.